Are Record Players Worth It? Check Here

 If you are looking to buy a suitcase record player, then the answer is no.

-The suitcase record players don’t do any justice to your vinyl, and they are a very bad example of what a quality turntable setup can do.
+The suitcase record players don’t do any justice to your vinyl records, and they are a very bad example of what a quality turntable setup can do.

 Some people call the turntable setup a record player, but let me tell you, there is a lot of difference between a turntable and a record player.